 Deferring JavaScript

-JavaScript can slow down your site if not managed properly.
-To improve performance defer JavaScript loading.
-This means delaying non-essential scripts until after the main content has loaded.
-You can do this by adding the defer attribute to your script tags.
-This way your site remains interactive and responsive and improves core web vitals.
-Also consider minifying and combining your JavaScript files to reduce the number of requests your site makes.
+This can be achieved by adding the ‘defer’ attribute to your script tags, ensuring your site remains interactive and responsive, thereby improving core web vitals.
+Additionally, consider minifying and combining JavaScript files to reduce the number of requests your site makes, further boosting performance.

 CDN

-A Content Delivery Network (CDN) can make a big difference to page load time.
-A CDN distributes your site’s content across multiple servers around the world.
-When a user visits your site the CDN delivers content from the server closest to them.
-This reduces latency and speeds up load time.
-By using a CDN you can make sure your site performs well for users no matter where they are.
-This will improve user experience and optimise core web vitals.
+A Content Delivery Network (CDN) significantly enhances page load times by distributing your site’s content across multiple servers worldwide.
+When a user accesses your site, the CDN serves content from the server closest to their location, reducing latency and speeding up load times.
+By leveraging a CDN, you ensure optimal site performance for users regardless of their geographical location, thereby improving user experience and optimizing core web vitals.

 Challenges in Optimising Core Web Vitals

 Optimising Core Web Vitals can be tricky.
 You’ll encounter obstacles that will hinder your site’s performance.
-Knowing these obstacles and how to overcome them is key to success.
+Knowing these obstacles and how to overcome them is key to success in understanding core web vitals.

 Common Problems